raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 [^algo]: Lots of proofs attest to the existence of some thing, but not all are algorithms for actually finding/making the thing they attest exists.
 For example, there is a proof that a standard Rubik's Cube can be solved with at most 20 moves, although nobody has yet developed an algorithm to find the 20 (or fewer) move solution for any cube.

-Of course, algorithms described in words and disgrams have the advantage of being universal, like pseudo-code.
-But the disadvantage of algorithms described in words and disagrams is that we can't play with them, optimize them, and learn by doing.
+Of course, algorithms described in words and diagrams have the advantage of being universal, like pseudo-code.
+But the disadvantage of algorithms described in words and diagrams is that we can't play with them, optimize them, and learn by doing.
 For example, here is the core of the above proof, expressed as an algorithm (the complete code is [here](/assetssupplemental/fsa/13-regular-expression.js))

 ```javascript
 function L (p, q, k) {